Skip to main content

 • share information about outages with specified entities

-• report specified information to the ACMA and the Department of Infrastructure, Transport, Regional Development, Communications, Sports and the Arts after a major outage that affects the delivery of emergency calls, setting out how similar outages will be prevented in the future.
+• report specified information to the ACMA and the Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts after a major outage that affects the delivery of emergency calls, setting out how similar outages will be prevented in the future.

 Q: Who needs to follow the new rules?